Gramado is located in the state of Rio Grande do Sul, 115 kilometers north of Porto Alegre, the state capital.

 The climate is temperate oceanic, summers are not usually hot and winters are cold, with temperatures that drop below 0 °C, with strong frosts and occasional snowfalls.

-See more about the location of Gramado
+See more about how to get to Gramado

 See also information on Porto Alegre.